rfelixallen/inhospitable/README.md

 Log
 5/9/16
 - I reverted all most of my recent changes so that my game still relies on objects stored in arrays, but plays nice with loaded JSON data.
 I've got the game to a point where I can load variables with a JSON file and it runs successfully.
+The next big challenge is to figure out how to save my game data in a way that resembles sample2.json, which is in a platonic state.

 5/8/16
 - Realized its way easier if I keep everything stored as an array, and then write class methods that export data as hashes.
 I had to revert all of my changes.
 That was kind of successful, but now I ran into the problem of properly generating everything from a json file.
 For bunkers, I learned that I only need to save the starting point for each bunker, and not all the positions.